mleverance/sc_shell_lessons/05-loops.md

 commands repeatedly.
 Similar to wildcards and tab completion, using loops also reduces the amount of typing (and typing mistakes).

-We're going to learn about loops by modifying files, saving versions of the original, and renaming the copies.

 Let's navigate to the `creatures` directory.
-There are only has two example files here, but the principles can be applied to many many more files at once.
+There are only two example files in this directory, but the principles apply to many many more files at once.
 ```sh
 $ cd
 $ cd Desktop/data-shell/creatures
 $ ls
 $ basilisk.dat unicorn.dat
 ```
-We want to modify these files, but also save a version of the original files, naming the copies `original-basilisk.dat` and `original-unicorn.dat`.
+We're going to modify these files in the future, so we want to save a version of the original files, naming the copies `original-basilisk.dat` and `original-unicorn.dat`.

-Let's try the `cp` copy command:
+Let's try the `cp` copy command.
+When we used it previously, we gave the command `cp` and entered the file name first and then the new file name the original is copied to, so we'll do the same thing here.
 ~~~
 $ cp basilisk.dat unicorn.dat original-*.dat
 ~~~